 The electrolyte inside the car battery is made up of about 25 percent sulfuric acid and 75 percent water.
 The acid interacts chemically with lead plates to create electricity, leaving mainly water in a discharged condition that is more susceptible to freezing.
 Water freezing inside a battery is "like ice cubes in a refrigerator," Kimbrough said.
 "When it freezes it expands, and when it expands it pushes those plates together and often causes a short between the positive and negative plates."

 That damage will mean you need a new car battery "in most cases, and if not immediately, then long term," he said.

 The best way to determine the condition of a car battery is to have it checked by a mechanic or, for those comfortable with doing it themselves, using a voltmeter to measure the charge.
 Kimbrough suggests having the battery and charging system checked at the same time as other routine maintenance, such as oil changes.

-Years ago, especially before sealed, maintenance-free batteries, most vehicle owners were more diligent about checking the battery and charging system because they feared their car wouldn't start in cold weather.
+Years ago, especially before sealed, maintenance-free car batteries, most vehicle owners were more diligent about checking the battery and charging system because they feared a frozen battery.

 "The maintenance-free characteristics of batteries today often makes us forget how long it's been since it was replaced or looked at," Kimbrough said.
 "In the maintenance-free era, we don't think about whether our car is going to start or not.
 We're already down the road somewhere, in our minds."